CaterinaBi/aicore-hangman/README.md

         if letter in self.word:
             print(f"The letter {letter} is in the word to be guessed!")
 ```
 If the letter is indeed in the word to be guessed, the respective `'_'` in the `word_guessed` list is replaced with the letter.
-Relevant messages are then printed accordingly, which I reproduce in the scrrenshot below.
+Relevant messages are then printed accordingly, which I reproduce in the screnshot below.

 ```python
 letter_index = 0